Faith and the Common Good Scholarship

 - Recipients must be accepted into a master's degree program.

-- Selection of award recipients is based on the merit and the strength of the application.
+- Selection of award recipients is based on the merit and the strength of the admission application.

 - Award packages can be renewed for up to three years pending satisfactory progress toward completion of the degree requirements and enrollment in consecutive academic terms of full-time study.